EBook content!

 - Being able to easily discover a product, service, or some information?

 - Being able to physically find a building or service point of contact?
 For example, public transit stations or stops may not be physically navigable in a wheelchair.
+Help chats may not be digitally accessible, even if the chat is on the website – think about keyboard navigation and focus.

 - Being able to afford the cost of services, entrance (like an event ticket), hardware, membership, school, or another economic factor?